Aktion AB: German preparations and planning

-By that time Hitler had also personally charged GG governor-general Hans Frank with keeping Poland under control to avoid any distractions during the upcoming actions on the Western Front.
-Accordingly, on March 2, 1940, Frank convened a meeting with the military and security leadership and all four leaders of the GG's districts, to announce Aktion AB, its name from the words for "extraordinary pacification" in German.
+Hitler had personally charged GG governor-general Hans Frank with keeping Poland under control to avoid any distractions during the forthcoming offensive in the West.
+On March 2, 1940, Frank convened a meeting with the military and security leaders, together with the four GG district governors, to announce Aktion AB, short for Außerordentliche Befriedungsaktion, or "Extraordinary Pacification Action".
 Noting that resistance organisations had already arisen, he warned that "we may wake up one morning and find ourselves overwhelmed by them if we do not soon launch a large-scale attack against at least their leaders."
-At a meeting six days later he revealed that this initiative came on Hitler's personal orders.
+At a meeting six days later, he revealed that the initiative had been ordered personally by Hitler.
 "The slightest attempt by the Poles to take action will result in a massive liquidation action against them", he warned.
 "I would not hesitate to use any method of terror and I would not shrink from any consequences."